Polarschweif/vividstasisStreamingEssentials/README.md

 ---

 ## Future Ideas
-- Re-add a 2nd tab with full info & background color toggle
+- Re-add a 2nd tab with full info
 - Presets and custom presets
 - **Key Overlay**✅ and customization
 - Customizable Quick Overview ✅